 Upon completion of reviewing the case file, the Auditor determined that the facility (to include but not limited to Staff First Responders, Operations Lieutenant, Institution PREA Compliance Manager, Health Services, Psychology Services, and Facility Leadership, etc.) followed the required steps and processes for reported allegations.
 At the time of the Auditor's review, there were no cases referred for prosecution.

-The Auditor requested interviews with inmates who reported an incident of sexual abuse.
-The facility provided the Auditor with documentation showing only one allegation of sexual abuse was reported during the auditing period and the inmate was no longer in custody at FCI La Tuna.
-Therefore, inmates in this targeted category were not interviewed.
-Upon review of the policies and upon completion of the interviews, FCI La Tuna demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+The Auditor requested interviews with inmates who reported an incident of sexual abuse, and the facility provided the Auditor with documentation showing only one inmate who reported an incident of sexual abuse was in custody at FCI Safford.
+The Auditor interviewed the inmate and inquired to him, after reporting, if the facility allowed them to contact anyone.
+The inmate denied reporting an incident of sexual abuse and refused to provide any further details.